TimKraemer1/TimKraemer1/README.md

 <div align="center">

 ## About
 Hi!
-My name is Tim Kraemer, and I am a current senior student at the University of California - Santa Cruz studying Computer Engineering.
-I have interests in Web Development, Systems Development, General Programming, Machine Learning/AI, and Electronics, among others.
-I am currently looking for an internship for the upcoming 2024 summer season.
-I also plan on joining a CSE masters program for Fall 2024.
+My name is Tim Kraemer, and I am an incoming MSCS student at the University of California, San Diego.
+I have interests in Web Development, Systems Development, General Programming, and AI, among others.
+I am currently looking for an internship for the upcoming 2025 summer season.
 Please feel free to look at my work and projects, and enjoy your stay :).

 -------------------